Vigneshwaran-93/Guvi_Main_Project/README.md

 By analyzing the data I found 24% null values in the Customer Id column.
 So in order to maintain the integrity of the data I have taken an approach where I have separated the Description from the original dataframe and carried out the NLP process.
 Following this I have build a model to classify this unique Description into groups.

 Then I used pandas to filter each user's full transactions.
 I formed a matrix having each row as user id, and columns as product group Id's and then I added the cumulative products purchased by the customer to their respective groups.
 The same way I have added a column " Total\_expence" made by each user.
 Then again, I have done grouping of users by the matrix formed above.

+# **Conclusion:**
+As per the problem statement, the Customers have been grouped into 25 Groups.
+From alkalizing the data, a Majority of the customers and transactions come from Middle East Countries.
+There is a predominant increase in sales during the months from November to December.
+More promotions can be targeted during this period.